albinlundin/DurianGenomeAnalysis/README.md

 In order to do the differential expression analysis, star was once again used to map the RNA transcripts to the reference assembly (specify which transcripts) with the script "starDE.sh" located at "code/10_star_DE/".
 This time, the gtf file produced by braker was supplied when creating the genome index.
 The option sjdbOverhang was set to 100 since the optimal value is calculated as "Max(readlength)-1", and the longest RNA read being 101 basepairs long.
 This time 1 bam file was produced for each sample used.

 #### Read counting using HTSeq
-To count the reads mapping to each gene, HTSeq-count was used according to the scripts "htseq_aril.sh", "htseq_aril and "htseq_root.sh" located at "code/11htseq/".
+To count the reads mapping to each gene, HTSeq-count was used according to the scripts "htseq_aril.sh", "htseq_aril_097.sh" and "htseq_root.sh" located at "code/11htseq/".
 The original gtf-file produced by braker did not work for HTSeq-count since some rows did not have the "transcript_id" or "gene_id" attributes in the last column.
-In order to make it work all lines without those attributes were filtered out, and the remaining rows were put into a new file like this:
+In order to make it work, all lines with the attribut "transcript_id" were extracted using grep and put into a new file like this:
 ```bash
 cat augustus.hints.gtf | grep 'transcript_id' > augustus.hints_removed.gtf
 ```

 #### Comparison of read counts using DESeq2
-To make the expression analysis DESeq2 was used, according to the script "???" located at "code/12_deseq2".
+To make the expression analysis DESeq2 was used, according to the script "DE_analysis.R" located at "code/12_DESeq", to compare the expression levels between fruit aril and root for the Musang King cultivar.

 Worth pointing out is that I did not use any replicates (since only one RNA seq file was provided for the root) meaning that the results presented here are unreliable and not statistically significant.